Liatmoss/goldenShoe/README.md

 As a customer,
 So I can't buy shoes that are out of stock
 I want to see what shoes are in or out of stock

+As a customer,
+So I can browse on my phone or tablet
+I want the website to be responsive to the screen size